Vaikuntam Queue Complex

 Vaikuntham Queue Complex is a facility used in Tirumala Venkateswara Temple, Tirumala by Tirumala Tirupati Devasthanams (TTD) for queue management.
-The complex serves as the entry point for all darshans and there are very few exceptions.
+The complex serves as the entry point for all darshans and there are very few exceptions.Currently there are two Vaikuntham Queue Complex in Tirumala.

 History

 The mid-1970s saw a sudden spike in the pilgrim inflow to the temple with rapid improvements in access to Tirupati and Tirumala.
 TTD added hundreds of cottages on the hills in Tirumala but could not address the crowd management fully.
 With the lack of infrastructure to hold pilgrims, the temple witnessed serpentine queues outside the temple and during peak season circling the 4 mada streets.
 TTD under the leadership of Sri P.V.R.K.
-Prasad (Executive Officer) and B.Nagi Reddy (Chairman, Board of Trustees) planned for a queue complex system that could hold 14,000 people as a solution for crowd management.
+Prasad (Executive Officer) and B.Nagi Reddy (chairman, Board of Trustees) planned for a queue complex system that could hold 14,000 people as a solution for crowd management.
 Work began in 1980 and was completed in 1983.
 The then Chief Minister N. T. Rama Rao inaugurated the facility in 1983.

 Modifications were made to the queue complex by additional rooms on the north western side of the temple in 1985 but those have been removed and replaced by a second queue complex in 2000 that is located down the road from the first queue complex.

 At present, Queue complex-1 (old) caters to all Arjita Seva, Special Darshan (Paid Darshan), Cellar Ticket ticket holders.
 Pilgrims opting for Sarvadarshan (free entrance) are sent through Queue complex-2 (new).